 Many applications or services bridge different layers in the OSI hierarchy.
 These services are called cross-layer functions.
 Cross-layer functions include critical services that affect multiple parts of the data transmission process.
 Examples could include:

-• Protocols that translate IP addresses into MAC addresses work across the data link and network layers.
+- Protocols that translate IP addresses into MAC addresses and work across the data link layer and the network layer.

 The Transfer Control Protocol/Internet Protocol (TCP/IP) model is the major alternative to the OSI reference model.

-TCP/IP pre-dates OSI and was created by the US Department of Defense in the 1970s.
-Many argue that the emergence of the internet as the dominant form of telecommunication has made TCP/IP more useful in describing network environments.
+TCP/IP actually pre-dates OSI, and was created by the US Department of Defense in the 1970s.
+Many argue that the emergence of the internet as the dominant form of telecommunication has made TCP/IP more useful as a way of describing network environments.

 The TCP/IP model tends to be a good fit for networks extended across the public internet.
 It also accurately models the operation of internet communication protocols.
 OSI is a much more general model.
 It does not refer to any specific protocols.
 Instead, the OSI reference model describes network communication as a whole.

 In practice, security architects can learn from both models.
 OSI remains valuable in comparing products and troubleshooting networks.
-Both the TCP/IP model and the OSI model play roles in how we visualize network security.
+Both the TCP/IP model and the OSI model have roles to play in the way we visualize network security.